Ajinkya259/Omege-Clone-using-WebRTC/README.md

 3. **Anonymous Chat**:

     - "To be added" Users are randomly paired without any prior identification, enabling them to start chatting instantly once connected to another user.

+## Future Enhancements

+- **Text chat functionality alongside video**:
+  - Implement a feature that allows users to send text messages during video/audio chat for a richer communication experience.

+- **"Next" button for switching peers**:
+  - Add a "Next" button that enables users to disconnect from their current peer and instantly switch to another random peer for a new conversation.

+- **Improved User Interface**:
+  - Enhance the user interface with better design elements, making it more intuitive and user-friendly.
+Incorporate responsive design to improve usability on different devices.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.